algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Return the height of the AVLTree.
+     * Return the height of the AVLTreeMapMap.
      *
-     * @return the height of the AVLTree
+     * @return the height of the AVLTreeMapMap
      */
     public int height() {
         return height(root);